Etc.

 Disambiguation

-One significant person named "Rob Simmons" used to be a Republican in the U.S. House of Representatives until he was defeated by Joe Courtney in the closest House race of the 2006 elections - my friend at Wesleyan, apparently in Rob Simmons' district, was very amused by all her classmates encouraging others to "Stop Rob Simmons."
-This Rob Simmons has announced that he will challenge Chris Dodd's senate seat in the 2010 elections, and if he wins I will again become difficult to Google.
+One significant person named "Rob Simmons" used to be a Republican in the U.S. House of Representatives until he was defeated by Joe Courtney in the closest House race of the 2006 elections - my friend who was at Wesleyan (in Rob Simmons' former district) was very amused by all her classmates encouraging others to "Stop Rob Simmons."
+This Rob Simmons ran to challenge Chris Dodd in the 2010 elections, but ended up losing in the GOP primary to Linda McMahon, who then lost in the general election to Richard Blumenthal.
+If Fmr.
+Rep. Simmons has won, I would have again become difficult to Google.

 Things that totally aren't papers